-feature of CoolSpools the ability to control the

-structure of Excel spreadsheets and XML documents that it creates.
+Database maps are a feature of CoolSpools Database that gives you the ability to control the structure of Excel spreadsheets and XML documents that it creates.

 By default, Excel files created by CoolSpools database consist of rows of data where each row corresponds to a record from the input source (database file or query), preceded, optionally, by a single row of column headings.
 By using a database map, you can create more complex Excel spreadsheets consisting of multiple row types, such as headings and sub-headings, multiple levels of detail line, sub-totals and totals.